VNG-Realisatie/nlx/docs/docs/try-nlx/setup-your-environment.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
 ```

-## Docker-compose (required for NLX Management only)
+## Docker Compose

-For setting up the testing environment locally we'll use docker-compose.
+For setting up the testing environment locally we'll use Docker Compose.
-You can install docker-compose by following the [installation steps](https://docs.docker.com/compose/install/#install-compose) on the docker website.
+You can install it by following the [installation steps of the official Docker website](https://docs.docker.com/compose/install/#install-compose).

 ### OpenSSL

 You will need `OpenSSL` to create the TLS certificates you will need to run NLX.
 We advise you to install [Chocolatey](https://chocolatey.org/install), a package manager for Windows which will install `OpenSSL` for you.

-Once you installed Chocolatey you can install OpenSSL by running
+Once you installed Chocolatey you can install OpenSSL by running.

 ```bash
 choco install openssl.light